cirruslabs/cirrus-cli/STARLARK.md

     ]
 ```

-Once run in the Cirrus CLI, it will internally generate the following YAML configuration:
+Once `run` in the Cirrus CLI, it will internally generate and parse the following YAML configuration to produce the actual tasks to run:

 ```yaml
 task: